-On 16 May 2014, Yifeng Wanguo and Taylor Investment International Limited ("HK Taylor"), both being the wholly-owned subsidiaries of the Company, entered into two equity transfer agreements ("Acquisition Agreement(s)") with Mr. Liu Dingbo, Mr. Yang Zhi and Mr. Wen Baolin (collectively referred as "Vendors") pursuant to which Yifeng Wanguo and HK Taylor have conditionally agreed to acquire and the Vendors have conditionally agreed to dispose of 51% equity interests in Xizang Changdu County Dadi Mining Company Limited ("Xizang Changdu") at the consideration of RMB239.7 million in aggregate.
+On 16 May 2014, Yifeng Wanguo and Taylor Investment International Limited ("HK Taylor"), both being the wholly-owned subsidiaries of the Company, entered into two equity transfer agreements (the "Acquisition Agreements") with Mr. Liu Dingbo, Mr. Yang Zhi and Mr. Wen Baolin (collectively referred to as the "Vendors") pursuant to which Yifeng Wanguo and HK Taylor conditionally agreed to acquire and the Vendors conditionally agreed to dispose of 51% equity interests in Xizang Changdu County Dadi Mining Company Limited ("Xizang Changdu") in the consideration of RMB239.7 million in aggregate.

-However, the Vendors have not yet fulfilled the conditions precedent of the Acquisition Agreements, i.e. obtaining proper consents and approvals of the transfer in various local government bureaus, before 30 September 2014 (being the latest date of payment by the Company as disclosed in the Company's circular dated 29 August 2014).
-The Company, having considered that the acquisition would further expand the Company's business and maximise returns to the Shareholders, has conditionally agreed with the Vendors' proposal to continue with the acquisition based on the amended terms of the Acquisition Agreements (the "Amended Terms").
-Upon negotiations and mediation conducted by the Changsha Arbitration Commission (長沙仲裁委員會) on 8 October 2015, the amendments to the Acquisition Agreements as conditionally agreed among the Company and each of the Vendors include (i) reduction of the consideration to be settled and amending dates of payment, and (ii) enforcement on the proper consents and approval of the transfer in various local government bureaus.
+However, the Vendors have not fulfilled the conditions precedent of the Acquisition Agreements, i.e. obtaining proper consents and approvals of the transfer in various local government bureaus, before 30 September 2014 (being the latest date of payment by the Company as disclosed in the Company's circular dated 28 August 2014), the Company, having considered that the acquisition would further expand the Company's business and maximise returns to the Shareholders, conditionally agreed with the Vendors' proposal to continue with the acquisition based on the amended terms of the Acquisition Agreements (the "Amended Terms").
+Upon negotiations and mediation conducted by the Changsha Arbitration Commission (長沙仲裁委員會) on 8 October 2015, the amendments to the Acquisition Agreements as conditionally agreed among the Company and each of the Vendors include (i) reduction of the consideration to be settled and amendments to the dates of payment, and (ii) enforcement of the proper consents and approval of the transfer in various local government bureaus.

-The aggregate consideration for the two Acquisition Agreements under the Amended Terms has been reduced from RMB239.7 million to RMB195.0 million, representing a saving by the Group of RMB44.7 million or 18.6% for the acquisition.
+The aggregate consideration for the two Acquisition Agreements with the Amended Terms has been reduced from RMB239.7 million to RMB195.0 million, representing a saving by the Group of RMB44.7 million or 18.6% for the acquisition.

 The exploration right of Xizang Changdu covers an area for exploration of approximately 21.87 sq. km.
 As of the date of Acquisition Agreements, it had completed advanced exploration stage.
-The following table shows the estimated resources of Xizang Changdu under JORC code.
+The following table shows the estimated resources of Xizang Changdu under JORC Code (the Australasian Code for Reporting of Exploration Result, Mineral Resources and Ore Reserves as published by the Joint Ore Reserves Committee as amended from time to time).
+The Group is of the view that as at 31 December 2016, there were no material changes in the resources estimate of Xizang Changdu.